How to Make AI Video of Photo Without Looking Strange

 What You'll Need

-- High-quality photo
+- High-quality photo or AI avatar

-- Good script
+- A conversational script

 - PixelPanda account